 6.6.X.3.2 FHIR Resource Data Specifications

 The following table shows the mapping of the FHIR Resources supporting the content for EMS Data Elements/Attributes.
 The Transport Data Creator SHALL support the Resources identified by this table.
 Transport Data Consumer SHALL receive paramedicine content from the specified resource for each attribute.
-The Quality Data Options SHALL require receiving systems to discreetly import data elements as indicated in the constraints column.